auth0/universal-login/packages/auth0-acul-js/examples/acul-boilerplate/README.md

   - Start development servers
 - In advanced mode, file changes are automatically detected and deployed
 - Auth tokens are intelligently managed to minimize API calls
+- JavaScript files are loaded as ES modules with `type="module"` to support modern syntax

 ## License